 Part Two

 Although humans possess intelligence that allows them to intervene and manipulate nature, their short-sightedness hinders their ability to comprehend the long-term effects of their actions due to their limited lifespan.
 Modern humans lack recollection of events that occurred tens of thousands, hundreds of thousands, or even millions of years ago.
 Monogamy, the practice of marrying one pair of non-blood-related man and woman, serves as a eugenic mechanism that benefits humanity's best interests.
-This institution is resulted from over millions of years of human evolution, shaped by numerous positive and negative reproductive experiences.
+This institution is resulted from millions of years of human evolution, shaped by numerous positive and negative reproductive experiences.
 However, modern society has forgotten the validity of this institution, and alternative forms of marriage have become fashionable.
-But, no matter how smart humans are, what is of nature is still the soundest, most proper and most fit outcome, as it has undergone an extensive process of evolution through natural selection, perfected little by little in the millions of years of making.
-Human interventions, in contrast, tend to be revolutionary and experimental, often leading catastrophic consequences.
+But, no matter how smart humans are, what is of nature is still the soundest, most proper and most fit outcome, as it has undergone an extensive process of evolution, perfected little by little through natural selection in the millions of years of making.
+Human interventions, in contrast, tend to be revolutionary and experimental, often leading to catastrophic consequences.

 Part Three